SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

             git push origin master
             ```

-        Thats it.
+        That's it.
 The template should now have been pushed to the repository as the first commit.

 That ends the module on code structure and `cookiecutter`.
 We again want to stress the point of using `cookiecutter`
 is not about following one specific template, but instead just to use any template for organizing your code.
 What often